MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 ## Checking connectivity

-Now that we've started up a node and are running the Coda daemon, open up another shell and run the following command:
+Now that we've started up a node and are running the Coda daemon, open up another shell (if you're on macOS, cd to the place where you've extracted the zip and `export PATH=$PWD:$PATH`), and run the following command:

     $ coda client status